-In recent years, stories of widespread wildfires are impossible to miss in climate change-related and headline news.
+In recent years, stories of widespread wildfires are impossible to miss in climate change-related news.
 Unprecedented fires have destroyed millions of hectares of land, displaced hundreds of thousands of people, and eliminated entire habitats across the world.
 We take a look at what causes wildfires and what we can do to prevent them.

 Even if you don’t closely follow the news, you would have heard of the unprecedented and record-breaking fires that have hit several regions across the globe in recent years.
 Between 2019 and 2021, immense wildfires burned down more than 1 million hectares of land in Siberia, killed nearly 3 billion animals in southeastern Australia, and took hundreds of buildings down across the US state of California.